isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1760.md

 ---
-title: Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
-For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business.
+title: XERO - Accounting Consultancy-Premium Basic Package
 permalink: /productivity-solutions-grant/solutionrepo/solution1760
 ---

 ### Description

-201200009H
+Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
+For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Accounting_Consultancy_20200715_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria